-The relief is generous but comes with many restrictions and PRR is not available when any part of the property is used exclusively for business use.
+The relief is generous but comes with many restrictions and PRR is not available to any part of the property used exclusively for business.

 Relief is only denied in respect of that part of the property that is used exclusively for business.
 Where there is exclusive business use, it is necessary to apportion gains into business and private components before considering PRR relief.
 PRR relief is then only given on the part of the property that is used as living accommodation.

 To protect the exemption, all that is necessary is to ensure that any part of the home that is used for business purposes is also available for private use.
-So a bedroom can be an office by the day and bedroom by night!
+So a room could be an office by the day and bedroom by night!
 HMRC cannot deny the dual use of the room and restrict PRR.
-So while PRR may not be restricted, which is great news, there are income tax implications.
+So while PRR may not be restricted, which is great news, there are also income tax implications to consider.

 Income Tax vs Capital Gains Tax